FiveAI General Privacy Notice

 Purposes for which we will use your personal data

-Below, we have set out a description of all the ways we plan to use any personal data we collect, and what lawful basis we rely on to do so.
+Below, we have set out a description of the ways we plan to use any personal data we collect, and what lawful basis we rely on to do so.

 To develop autonomous vehicle software, such as software that allows vehicles to identify and predict the movements of traffic and other road users in complex urban environments.